 Hang things from the ceiling like pot racks.

-Some pot racks have a covered top so you can store some small pots on top.
+Some pot racks have a covered top, so you can store some small pots on top.
 Others are very streamlined and can be hung over the sink so they can dry after cleaned.
-Here are some examples of pot racks I found on Amazon.
+These pot racks can also hang from the wall to use unique wall space.
 Whichever one you want for your kitchen, make sure you measure the space to make sure it will work.
-Measure the depth of your largest skillet so you can see how wide it will be in the area.
-If you have low ceilings, you may want to place the item closer to a side wall where you are not standing.
+Below is an example of pot racks that hang from the wall.

 Hang things on the back of the cabinet doors.

-Where possible, use pull out drawers.
+Where possible, use pull-out drawers.

 Store baking pans vertically.